-As part of our statistical techniques, our employee survey questions are rated on a 7-point scale (ranging from Never to Always).
+As part of our industry-leading statistical techniques, our survey questions are rated on a 7-point scale (ranging from Never to Always).
 This means our data has more statistical normalcy than the common 5-point scale, and our results don’t suffer from the same ‘range restrictions’ and ‘ceiling effects’ as the typical employee survey.

-RESULTS FINDING #1: LOW PERFORMERS ARE THE MOST MOTIVATED TO GIVE 100% EFFORT AT WORK
+FINDING #1: LOW PERFORMERS ARE THE MOST MOTIVATED TO GIVE 100% EFFORT AT WORK

-However, as shown in the chart below, employees at Tech X who received “low performer” ratings on their performance appraisal scored .63 points higher than employees who got “high performer” ratings when asked to rate: “I am motivated to give 100% effort at work.”
+The most engaged employees give the most effort at work, and when high and middle performers are happy to drip blood, sweat and tears to achieve greatness, the benefits are obvious and enormous.
+However, as shown in the chart below, employees at Tech X who received “low performer” ratings on their annual review scored .63 points higher than employees who got “high performer” ratings when asked to rate: “I am motivated to give 100% effort at work.”
 Which means that at Tech X (just like in many organizations) high and middle performers aren’t reaching their full potential.

 To put this into context, on a 7-point scale, if an entire company moved .6 points overall, they could potentially improve from the 50th percentile to the 80th percentile.
 So six- tenths-of-a-point, while it may appear minimal, is an absolutely huge gap that can make all the difference in delivering results.

+To help high and middle performers reach their full potential, leaders must discover and respond to the factors pushing valuable employees out the door and build on the factors that tug at them to stay.
+Using research like the Leadership IQ employee engagement survey is a great way to uncover the truth about engagement.
+But here’s a tool that will let you get started right away.
+It’s a quick and casual chat we call the “Shoves and Tugs” conversation and it taps right into the intrinsic motivators and demotivators of your employees.
 Basically, once a month, hold a one-on-one conversation that asks high and middle performers: “Tell me about a time in the past month when you felt demotivated or emotionally burned out,” and “Tell me about a time in the past month when you felt motivated/excited/jazzed up.”
 If your employees aren’t used to this kind of one-on-one approach you may have to probe a bit to get past superficial or suspicious answers and land at a place where employees say: “Here’s the problem and here’s how I think we can fix it.”
 Just one important thing to note here: Shoves must be neutralized or mitigated before Tugs can have any real impact.

-FINDING #2: LOW PERFORMERS ARE MORE LIKELY TO RECOMMEND THEIR ORGANIZATION AS A “GREAT PLACE TO WORK.”
+FINDING #2: LOW PERFORMERS ARE MORE LIKELY TO RECOMMEND

 Every organization wants employees that are brand ambassadors.
 Their love and enthusiasm for the organization draws in and keeps exceptional customers, devoted clients and great new talent.
 But much like Finding #1, it’s the low performers at Tech X that are significantly more likely to recommend the company as “a great place to work.”